livechat/livechat-public-docs/site/content/new-js-api/examples.md

 # Examples

-Here you can find some example usage of Chat Widget JavaScript API.
-They all require widget to be installed on the page and `window.LiveChatWidget` to be defined.
+Here you can find some example usage of the Chat Widget JavaScript API.
+They all require the Widget to be installed on the page and `window.LiveChatWidget` to be defined.

-## Show widget after time
+## Show the Widget after time

-Show chat widget after 30 seconds and keep it open after reload.
+Show the Chat Widget after 30 seconds and keep it open after reloading.

 ```js
 LiveChatWidget.on('visibility_changed', function(data) {